maxgfr/selfback-project-d4j/README.md

 ## Evaluation :

-- I use the same data to make my evaluation and my training.
+- I make one evaluation with the same data to train and test my model and an other evaluation with 85% of my all data to train and to test my model

 - Each model in directory ``model`` was trained with 100% of the data available.

-- I remake an other training with 85% of training data and 15% of testing data in order to have a better evaluation of the model.
-You can find it in folder ``screen``.

 ## FOR CNN :